megantillman/fake_spectra_mod/README.md

 This branch includes an additional script voigtfit_mod_wasserstein_distance.py that was used for Voigt fitting in (2).
 This script is a modified version of voigtfit.py that uses the Wasserstein distance when minimizing the fit.

+To use this new fitting feature the user should import voigtfit_mod_wasserstein_distance as voigtfit.

+Also included are example python scripts and a python script with a variety of Lyman-alpha forest statistic computational functions.
+These files are briefly described below:

+    generate_fakespectra.py - example script that generates mock spectra using fake_spectra.

+    fakespectra_getT.py - example script that computes temperature values for generated mock spectra.

+    fs_functions - a set of functions used to generate various Lyman-alpha forest statistics including: the 1D transmitted flux power spectrum (P1D), the b-value distribution, and the column density distribution (CDD).
+For the CDD there are functions to generate with both a Voigt fitting method and a direct integration method.
+For the P1D and the Voigt fitting methods (both CD and b-value are out put from the Voigt fits) there are functions that will correct the mean transmitted flux post-processing and the HI photoionizing rate post-processing based on user input.
+Each function is described further in the file.

+## Main Documentaion

 = Flux extractor =